 The new facilities recently constructed or due to be delivered in the current plan, will result in increases in operating costs, and also some increase of maintenance due to their increased amenity value.
 Maintenance costs for older facilities have generally reached a static situation, so that average annual repair costs are expected to remain similar to the historical levels.
-Costs are indicated in the chart below.
+Costs are indicated in the chart below (excluding depreciation).
+Note that the evident higher cost in year 1 (2024/25) relates to a one-off grant to the Hororata Trust to support transfer of the hall.